Sergei Sviatchenko: Career

-From 1975 to 1983, Sviatchenko worked as an architect for a number of architectural firms in Kharkov.

-From 1983 to 1986, he studied and graduated with a master's degree from Kyiv National University of Construction and Architecture, having completed his Ph.D. dissertation ”Means to Visual Information in Architecture”.

-In 1986 Sviatchenko was invited to work as art editor for the youth magazine ”Ranok” (”Morning”) in Kiev.
-At the same time he became one of the founders of the Soviet Union's first center for contemporary art ”Soviart” in Kyiv and the center's first art director and curator.

-In the latter half of the 1980s emerged ”the Ukrainian New Wave” – a movement in Ukrainian visual art whose members rejected the restrictions of censorship, created new aesthetic principles with their creativity and insisted on the right to their own choice of artistic method.
+From 1975 to 1983, Sviatchenko worked as an architect for a number of architectural firms in Kharkiv.
+From 1983 to 1986, he studied and graduated with a master's degree from the Kyiv National University of Construction and Architecture, having completed his Ph.D. dissertation "Means to Visual Information in Architecture".
+In 1986 Sviatchenko was invited to work as art editor for the youth magazine "Ranok" ("Morning") in Kyiv.
+At the same time he became one of the founders of the Soviet Union's first center for contemporary art "Soviart" in Kyiv and the center's first art director and curator.
+In the latter half of the 1980s emerged "the Ukrainian New Wave" – a movement in Ukrainian visual art whose members rejected the restrictions of censorship, created new aesthetic principles with their creativity and insisted on the right to their own choice of artistic method.
 Sergei Sviatchenko was one of the participants in this perestroika-created movement in Kyiv.

-Sviatchenko has made a number of monumental art works, among others in Nokia's headquarters in Copenhagen (now Aalborg University Copenhagen|Aalborg University), at the educational institution Tradium in Randers, in Jyske Bank's headquarters in Silkeborg, Holstebro Sygehus (hospital), Skjern kirke (church), Poul Due Jensen Akademi (Grundfos), at Nykredit and Kraftvarmeværket (CHP plant), Viborg, Denmark.
+Sviatchenko has made a number of monumental art works, among others in Nokia's headquarters in Copenhagen (now Aalborg University Copenhagen), at the educational institution Tradium in Randers, in Jyske Bank's headquarters in Silkeborg, Holstebro Sygehus (hospital), Skjern kirke (church), Poul Due Jensen Academy (Grundfos), at Nykredit and Kraftvarmeværket (CHP plant), Viborg, Denmark, FC Midtjylland (Dream99) and ArtCenter Silkeborg Bad (sculpture park).

-A member of Billedkunstnernes Forbund (BKF) (Union of Visual Artists) and National Union of Architects of Ukraine.
+He is a member of the Billedkunstnernes Forbund (BKF) (Union of Visual Artists) and the National Union of Architects of Ukraine.

 In 2007 Sergei Sviatchenko was awarded the International Yellow Pencil Award/London,(D&AD).
 Honorary Member and Professor of the Ukrainian Academy of Architecture, 2022.

+Foreign academician of the National Academy of Arts of Ukraine, 2023.

+IPA2023 Honorable Mentioned in the category Fine Art Collage.